iKenndac/Blog/source/_posts/2013-10-08-xcode-bots-common-problems-and-workarounds.markdown

 {% img center /pictures/bots/success.png  %}

  8) File a Radar asking Apple to add the *SSH Key* authentication option to Xcode itself.
+Feel free to duplicate mine: [#15184645: Bots: Can't enter an SSH Key to authenticate a repository in Xcode](http://www.openradar.me/15184645).

  It's worth noting that you can make this process slightly simpler by manually adding the repository to the Xcode service in the *Server* app before creating your Bot.
 This way, you can set up your SSH keys right away.
 Make sure, however, that you get the URL of the repository to match the URL you have checked out on your local machine, otherwise Xcode won't pick it up.